 Science, Math, and Research Training (SMART)

 SMART (Science Math and Research Training) is a year-long academic course, which uses interdisciplinary approaches to tackle big problems such as infectious disease and antibiotic resistance.
-The course is taught by faculty from biology, chemistry, math and computer science and integrates approaches from these disciplines.
+The course is taught by faculty from biology, chemistry, math and integrates approaches from these disciplines.
 We value inclusion and recognize that diverse perspectives are needed to solve the big problems in science and medicine.
 This program, with its emphasis on providing authentic research experiences will help you discover the many ways that a degree in science or math will set you on the path to future discoveries and exciting careers.
 All students interested in science, math and related areas are welcome.

 Expand All